Olazs/Library-Management-System/README.md

 # Library Management System
- A library management system written in C
+ A library management system written in C. Currently it does not have a static database, might add it later.